• Skip to primary navigation

 Whole Wheat Muffins made using Kombucha

 Recently, I came across a recipe by Jerrelle Guy in her cookbook Black Girl Baking that inspired me to create this recipe.
-In it, Jerrelle uses kombucha to give beautiful rise to her muffins while keeping them super healthy and flavorful.
+In it, Jerrelle uses kombucha to give beautiful rise to her muffins while keeping them super flavorful.

 In this recipe, I recommend using plain kombucha versus flavored kombucha.
 If you have a difficult time finding kombucha (it's sold in most supermarkets and online), feel free to substitute with plain seltzer or sparkling water.